otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing.md

 import prisma from "./client.js";

-import { validatePostUser } from "../middleware/validation/user.js"; // Note: You need to create validation middleware for the User model
+// Note: It is assumed that you have created validation middleware for the User model import { validatePostUser } from "../middleware/validation/user.js";

 const hashPassword = async (password) => {
   const salt = await bcryptjs.genSalt();